rabanti-github/Media-Extractor/README.md

 * Supports archive formats (e.g. zip, tar, 7z)
 * Creates previews of the most common image formats used in Office (e.g. png, jpg, emf)
 * Creates previews of text and XML files
-* Supports export of all image files at once or individualy
+* Supports export of all image files at once or individually
 * Supports export of other embedded data (e.g. xml files in xlsx or docx)